MorphiaOrg/morphia-docs/content/morphia/2.5/sharding.md

 {{< admonition type="note" title="Note" >}}
 In the example above, you'll note that the property we've defined as part of the shard key is declared as final.
 It is recommended that you follow this practice to help prevent mutating your shard key values in memory.
-If you were to fetch an entity and update one or more of the shard key properties, mongodb would be unable to find the document in the database to update with the new state.
+If you were to fetch an entity and update one or more of the shard key properties, MongoDB would be unable to find the document in the database to update with the new state.
 If you find yourself needing to mutate one of those properties, consult the [manual](https://docs.mongodb.com/manual/core/sharding-change-shard-key-value/) first.
 {{< /admonition >}}